MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/f5-big-ip-header-advanced.md

 ## Test

+Perform the following test as a user.

-1. As a user, select the application external URL, or in the MyApps portal select the application icon.
+1. Select the application external URL, or in the MyApps portal select the application icon.
 2. Authenticate to Microsoft Entra ID.
 3. You're redirected to the BIG-IP virtual server for the app and signed in with SSO.
 4. The injected header output appears by the header-based application.